Introducing Larry

 East Dean’s history dates back to the Saxon period, with its name derived from the Old English words “Est Dene,” meaning “eastern valley.”
 The village is mentioned in the Domesday Book of 1086, indicating its long-standing significance in the region.
 Over the centuries, East Dean grew as an agricultural community, with sheep farming and chalk quarrying playing crucial roles in its economy.

 East Dean is famously linked with the smuggling activities that plagued the Sussex coast during the 18th century.
 The village’s proximity to the English Channel made it an ideal spot for smuggling operations.
 The most notorious smuggler associated with East Dean is Harry “The Smuggler” Carter, who led the infamous Hawkhurst Gang.
 This ruthless group was involved in bringing contraband such as tea, spirits, and tobacco into the country, evading the heavy taxes imposed by the government.
-The gang used the labyrinthine network of underground tunnels that are rumored to connect East Dean with nearby Birling Gap and other coastal hideouts, enabling them to transport goods covertly.
+The gang used the labyrinthine network of underground tunnels that are rumoured to connect East Dean with nearby Birling Gap and other coastal hideouts, enabling them to transport goods covertly.

 With its deep history, East Dean is naturally a place of ghostly legends.
 The most famous ghost story is that of the Headless Horseman, said to haunt the lanes around the village.
 According to local lore, the ghost is the spirit of a smuggler who was beheaded by customs officers after a skirmish gone wrong.
 His headless apparition is said to ride through the village on stormy nights, seeking revenge on those who betrayed him.